Two volunteers with potential Ebola exposure flown to Britain

 The first volunteer was potentially exposed in Sierra Leone because of damage to personal protective equipment, PHE said, but had no contact with the blood or bodily fluids of any Ebola patient during this time.

-It did not say where the second had been working, but said this volunteer was being brought to Britain by their employer, a non-governmental organization, in a private aircraft.
+It did not say where the second had been working, but said this volunteer was being brought to Britain by their employer, a non-governmental organisation, in a private aircraft.

 “The risk to the public posed by these and indeed any of the returning workers is extremely low,” said Jenny Harries, PHE’s regional director.